kezhuw/leveldb/README.md

   The `DB.Range`, `DB.Prefix`, and `filter.Generator` interface origin from this implementation.

 * [golang/leveldb](https://github.com/golang/leveldb) Official but incomplete Go implementation.
-  The `Comparator.AppendSuccessor` origins from this implementation.
+  The `Batch` and `Comparator.AppendSuccessor` origins from this implementation.

 [go-leveldb-benchmarks]: https://github.com/kezhuw/go-leveldb-benchmarks